FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 { "_id" : ObjectId("5b1fa4c030c49e0012f76386"), "recvTime" : ISODate("2018-06-12T10:47:28.081Z"), "attrName" : "close_status", "attrType" : "commandStatus", "attrValue" : "UNKNOWN" }
 ```

-The usual **Mongo-DB** query syntax can be used to filter appropriate fields and
+The usual **MongoDB** query syntax can be used to filter appropriate fields and
 values.
 For example to read the rate at which the **Motion Sensor** with the
 `id=Motion:001_Motion` is accumulating, you would make a query as follows: